-Exhaled nitric oxide test
+Fractional exhaled nitric oxide (FeNO) test

-What is it?
+What is nitric oxide (NO)?

-What happens during the test?
+What happens during a FeNO test?

 What will the results look like?

 The results will be in parts per billion (ppb) of nitric oxide in your breath.
 Your health care professional will also check your symptoms, such as cough, wheeze and shortness of breath.

 More than 40ppb of nitric oxide indicates that your airways are inflamed, and it’s likely that you have asthma.